 Applying in Person

-Persons may also apply for a marriage license at the Auditor-Treasurer's Office.
+Persons may also apply for a marriage license at the Recorder's Office.
 The requirements for applying for a marriage license are:

 - Both parties must appear in person.

 - Both parties must be 18 years of age or older.
 Persons who are at least 16 years of age, but not yet 18, must have the consent of the applicants’ parents or legal custodians, or court consent with the application approved by a District Court Judge (Minnesota Statues 517).

 Felony Convictions: Changing Your Legal Name on Your Marriage License Application

 If you are a convicted felon and choose to change your name through the Marriage License Application process, there is an additional form required to be completed before your Marriage License can be issued.
 Minnesota Statute 259.13 requires you to state whether you have been convicted of a felony since August 1, 2000.
 The statute also requires a person who has committed a felony, under any state or federal law on or after that date, to serve notice of the application for a name change on the prosecuting authority.